 Building an interview guide

-An interview guide is the script for an auto-interview.
+An interview guide is the script for an interview.
 It defines what you want to learn, how to ask, and when a session should stop.
-Candor generates it from your learning goals; you’re the editor, not the writer.
+You have two ways to build one: let Candor generate it from your learning goals, or write your own questions and have Candor check them.

 Where guides live